androidchat/androidchat.github.io/_posts/2016-03-10-AndroidChat-Weekly-2.md

  - [SDP - a scalable size unit](https://github.com/intuit/sdp) - shared by *damien5314*

- An android SDK that provides a new size unit - sdp (scalable dp).
+ An Android SDK that provides a new size unit - sdp (scalable dp).
 This size unit scales with the screen size.
 It can help Android developers with supporting multiple screens.

  - [ScalableLayout for Android](https://github.com/ssomai/ScalableLayout) - shared by *newguyingeneral*